The-Marcy-Lab-School-Assignments/unit-2-final-assessment-Gonzalomarcylabschool/short-response.md

   console.log(b);
   ```

+The value of `b` will be 10.
+Where as objects in Javascript are passed by reffrence, primitive data types are passed by value, meaning that the values are copied and stored in their own space in memory from the orriginal variable.
+Any changes maded to `a` will not effect any variable that it's copied to.

 7. **Where does the following code throw an error?
 What type of error?
 Why?**
   ```javascript
   const bffs = 'Enmanuel Laisha';